GeoCat/qgis-bridge-plugin/docs/source/installation.rst

 Requirement for MapServer are:

 -   Officially supported is the latest minor version of Mapserver and 2 versions before, currently 7.0, 6.4 and 6.2.
-However any version from 5.6.0 is expected to operate fine in most of the cases.
+However, any version from 5.6.0 is expected to operate fine in most of the cases.
 -   FTP connection or file write access to MapServer project path